Storage Management

 Deletes all MIDAS data: OPFS files, IndexedDB data, and localStorage settings.
 Requires two-step confirmation.

 After reset, MIDAS returns to its initial state as if opened for the first time.
-Signing keys are also deleted by this operation.
+Signing keys and backup folder settings are also deleted by this operation.
 Signing keys are used to verify authorship and detect tampering in exported MDS files.
 Without a backup, you will no longer be able to sign exports with your previous key.
 See Managing Signing Keys for backup instructions.
+Files in the backup folder are not deleted, but the folder setting is lost.
+You will need to select the folder again in Settings > Backup.

 Comparison of Delete Operations